murphygroup/cellorganizer-documentation_old/source/chapters/tutorials.rst

 Download the most recent version of CellOrganizer
 -------------------------------------------------
-The software can be downloaded from the `CellOrganizer homepage <http://cellorganizer.org>`_.
-Make sure to download the `version including the images <http://www.cellorganizer.org/Downloads/v2.7/cellorganizer-v2.7.0-images-collection.tgz>`_, since we will use these images soon.
+The most recent version of the CellOrganizer software (v2.7.1) can be found under the `Downloads menu <http://www.cellorganizer.org/cellorganizer-2-7-1/>`_ of the CellOrganizer homepage.
+Make sure to download the `distribution that includes the image collection <http://www.cellorganizer.org/Downloads/v2.7/cellorganizer-v2.7.1-images-collection.tgz>`_, since we will use these images soon.
 After downloading the CellOrganizer source code, unzip the folder, and copy the resulting folder into the "Documents" |rarr| "MATLAB" directory.

 Add the CellOrganizer directory to path
 ---------------------------------------